Alterdesk/hubot-questionnaire-framework/README.md

 * Question text to send to the user
 * Text to send when a given answer is invalid

-Each Question sub class has a convience method in the Flow class, but you can manually add questions to a flow before the flow is started like this
+Each Question sub class has a convenience function in the Flow class, but you can manually add questions to a flow before the flow is started like this
 ```javascript
 // Create a question